2 BIG Reasons to Start Making Contract Placements

 They can tell you what to do and how to do it.
-You just make the placements, and we’ll handle all of the paperwork as the recruitment back office.
+You just make the placements, and they’ll handle all of the paperwork as the back-office.
 No fuss, no muss, just money.

-But consider how much stronger and better positioned your agency would be if you added contract staffing solutions to your business model.
+But consider how much stronger and better positioned your recruiting agency would be if you added contract staffing solutions to your business model!